Media Literacy Books are the topic of our blog post today!

 12. Manufacturing Consent: The Political Economy of the Mass Media, by Edward S. Herman and Noam Chomsky

 “Manufacturing Consent” by Edward S. Herman and Noam Chomsky is the kind of read that shakes up your perception of how media works in our society.
-Back in the day, when I was still in the classroom, I’d often bring up the issue of media bias.
-However, Herman and Chomsky take it a step further with their Propaganda Model, explaining how media organizations are not just biased but are fundamentally structured to serve the powerful.
+Herman and Chomsky provide a Propaganda Model that explains how media organizations are not just biased but are fundamentally structured to serve the powerful.
+It’s not just about this outlet leaning left or that one leaning right; it’s about how the whole system is engineered to manufacture a certain type of public opinion.

 13. Amusing Ourselves to Death: Public Discourse in the Age of Show Business, by Neil Postman